port-labs/port-docs/docs/promote-scorecards/tutorial.md

 ### From the API

 :::note
 Remember that an access token is necessary in order to make API requests.
-If you need to generate a new token, refer back to [Getting an API token](../blueprint/tutorial.md#getting-an-api-token).
+If you need to generate a new token, refer to [Getting an API token](../build-your-software-catalog/sync-data-to-catalog/api/get-api-token.md).
 :::

 In order to create a scorecard from the API, you will make a PUT request to the URL `https://api.getport.io/v1/{blueprint_identifier}/scorecards`.